motionbank/score-system-frontend/README.md

 The front end is a single page application based on [Chaplin.js](http://chaplinjs.org/) and [Backbone.js](http://backbone.js.org/).
 It requires a back end that serves the actual content through an API: https://github.com/motionbank/score-system-backend

+Frst `git clone` or download and unzip this project.

 Copy and rename `config.sample.js` to `config.js` (in `app-base/config/`).
 Set values for the back end as needed.

 Install [Node.js](http://nodejs.org/), we are running v0.8.2 locally.